MarkBind/markbind/docs/devGuide/projectManagement.md

    <box type="info" seamless>

-   * Double check that the PRs are correctly set to the milestone for the new version.
+   * Double check that the PRs are appropriate for the new version.
 Review the definition of [SEMVER](https://semver.org/) and the impact of the PRs.
    * We will specify updated version numbers exactly to ensure that each version will consistently fetch the same versioned internal packages.
    * The end result of this command is version commit with an appropriate tag.
 We will make use of the generated tag and commit message later.
    * Do not push this commit to the remote repository yet.